j-easy/easy-props/README.md

 ## License

-Easy Props is released under the MIT license:
+Easy Props is released under the terms of the MIT license:

 ```
 The MIT License (MIT)